magogate/SQL-2019-Active-Active-Cluster/README.md

         - This is required if you are going to use un-structured data. we will ignore this
         - https://docs.microsoft.com/en-us/sql/relational-databases/blob/filestream-sql-server?view=sql-server-ver15
     15. Click Next & the Install
-    16. Installation will fail with error as below "Updating permission settings for folder "C:\ClusterStorage\Volume3" failed.
+    16. Installation will fail with error as below if you specify Temp directory directly as C:\ClusterStorage\Volume3.
+So, make sure you will create directory inside a drive before installation
+        "Updating permission settings for folder "C:\ClusterStorage\Volume3" failed.
 Please check blog - https://blog.sqlauthority.com/2017/11/11/sql-server-installation-error-updating-permission-setting-file-failed/
     17. Cancel installation, create a new directory under Volume3 and re-start installation